Skip to main content

 sql_list

-Converts a Python list or a JSON array string into a SQL-compatible list format with proper quoting, suitable for use in SQL IN clauses.
+Converts a list or a JSON array string into a SQL-compatible list format with proper quoting, suitable for use in SQL IN clauses.

 Example usage: